Groups of type $FP$ via graphical small cancellation: Using graphical small cancellation

 \begin{proof} (of Theorem~\ref{thm:main}) Since the generating sets of $H(S)$ and $H(T)$ are identified with each other, the homomorphism $H(S)\rightarrow H(T)$ is surjective.
 To see that its kernel is non-trivial, let $(a_1,\ldots, a_g)$ be a directed loop in the graph $K^1$ of length equal to the girth of $K^1$, let $n$ be an element of $T-S$, and consider the element $h:=a_1^na_2^n\cdots a_g^n$ of $H(S)$.
 This element is contained in $K_{S,T}$ and we claim that it is not the identity element in $H(S)$.
-This follows from the Dehn property, since the given word for $h$ can only contain subwords consisting of less that $1/6$ of the length of any cycle coming from a defining graphical relator of $H(S)$ coming from degree $m\neq n$, and it is too short to contain more than half of the degree $n$ subdivision of any $\partial P$.
+By Proposition~\ref{prop:hsissmallcanc}, the given graphical presentation for $H(S)$ is $C'(1/6)$.
+If $h$ represents the identity element then each path in the Cayley graph that follows the word defining $h$ is a closed loop.
+In this case by the main theorem of graphical small cancellation, Theorem~\ref{thm:mainofsc}, this loop must contain more than half of some cycle in one of the relator graphs.
+By condition~5 of Definition~\ref{defn:kdefn}, the perimeter of each polygon is more than twice the girth~$g$ and so $h$ cannot contain more than half of the degree $n$ subdivision of $\partial P$ for $P$ any polygon of $K$.
+The given word for $h$ also contains only pieces consisting of less than $1/6$ of the length of any cycle in a defining relator of $H(S)$ of degree $m\neq n$, since any such piece is of the form $a_i^la_{i+1}^l$ for $l$ equal to the minimum of $|m|$~and~$|n|$, and $g\geq 13$.